 Today you fly from Jomsom, through the Himalayan mountains, down the Kali Gandaki Gorge, feeling like an insect in such grand surroundings, to land in Pokhara.
 From Pokhara you will fly to Kathmandu where you will be met and transferred to your hotel.
 No doubt you will be shell shocked on returning to 'civilisation'!

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Shangri La, Kathmandu (Meals: B)

 Day 17: At leisure in Kathmandu.